gfurtadoalmeida/esp32-project-template/.pipeline/README.md

 # Pipeline for Build Automation

-The pipeline will run only on [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/).
+The pipeline was made for [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/).

 On your Azure DevOps, the agent must have the following [custom capability](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/demands?view=azure-devops&tabs=yaml):

 * `ESP-IDF` = `True`

-On the [virtual-machine folder](/.pipeline/virtual-machine/) there are scripts and ARM templates to create a virtual machine capable of building ESP-IDF projects.
+In the [virtual-machine](/.pipeline/virtual-machine/) folder there are scripts and ARM templates to create a virtual machine capable of building ESP-IDF projects.

 ## Virtual Machine Characteristics